 – Provide supervision appropriate to the age or specific behavior of the child

-Any adult in the home must:
+Any adult living in a potential foster home must:

 – Complete a background clearance check